MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Response Code: 204 (Success: No Content)

-## Retrieve Definition from the Intelligence Server
+## Retrieve definition from the Intelligence Server

 You can retrieve the definition of a report or cube—including the metrics and attributes—and the hierarchy of a dossier—including the chapters, pages and visualizations.